Darren Hayes

 Darren Stanley Hayes (born 8 May 1972) is an Australian singer, songwriter, music producer and composer.
 He was the singer of the pop duo Savage Garden from their 1993 establishment until their disbandment in 2001.
 Their 1997 album Savage Garden peaked at No. 1 in Australia, No. 2 in the United Kingdom, and No. 3 in the United States.
 It spawned the singles "I Want You", "To the Moon and Back", and Australian and US No. 1 hit "Truly Madly Deeply".
 The duo followed the success of their debut album with Affirmation (1999), which provided additional hits such as Australian and US No. 1 hit "I Knew I Loved You" and Australian No. 3 hit "The Animal Song".
-Savage Garden disbanded in 2001.

 Hayes released his first solo album, Spin, in 2002.
 The album sold two million copies worldwide, debuting at No. 2 in the UK and No. 3 in Australia.
 It delivered the hit single "Insatiable".
 Hayes's other solo albums are The Tension and the Spark (2004), the double album This Delicate Thing We've Made (2007), Secret Codes and Battleships (2011), and Homosexual (2022).
 Hayes' memoir, Unlovable, was published in November 2024.

 Early life and education

-Hayes was born 8 May 1972, in Brisbane, Queensland, Australia.
+Darren Stanley Hayes was born on 8 May 1972 in Brisbane, Queensland.
 His parents are Robert (died 2023) and Judy Hayes (died 2025).
 Hayes has an older sister named Tracey and an older brother named Peter.
 Hayes has described his father as an alcoholic who regularly subjected Hayes and his mother to violence.

 At school, Hayes was bullied and physically and verbally abused.
 He described himself as "a big-hearted, emotional, and excitable" teenager, with an obsession for Star Wars and E.T.

-In late 1987, he got the chance to see his hero Michael Jackson performing live in Brisbane as part of the Bad Tour.
-He credits this as encouraging him to pursue a career in entertainment.
-His other acknowledged influences are Stevie Nicks, Madonna, Peter Gabriel, Kate Bush, Annie Lennox, Prince and Marvin Gaye, and he has cited U2's "With or Without You" as the most touching song he has ever heard.
+In late 1987, Hayes saw his hero, Michael Jackson, performing live in Brisbane as part of the Bad Tour.
+He credits this experience as having encouraged him to pursue a career in entertainment.
+Hayes' other acknowledged influences are Stevie Nicks, Madonna, Peter Gabriel, Annie Lennox, Prince and Marvin Gaye, and he has cited U2's "With or Without You" as the most touching song he has ever heard.

+Hayes graduated from Mabel Park State High School.
+He studied journalism and teaching at Queensland University of Technology, but left college shortly before graduation after he and Savage Garden bandmate Daniel Jones signed a record deal.